-The Canadian Geodetic Survey (CGS) is releasing a new version of NAD83(CSRS) that is based on a transformation from the most recent ITRF2014, the current realization of the International Terrestrial Reference Frame.
+The Canadian Geodetic Survey (CGS) is releasing a new version of NAD83(CSRS) that is based on a transformation from ITRF2014.
 This new version improves the accuracy of NAD83(CSRS) and maintains its relationship with ITRF.
 The transformation was derived from the procedure agreed upon with the U.S. National Geodetic Survey by adding the incremental ITRF2008‑ITRF2014 transformation, as adopted by the International Earth Rotation and Reference Frames Service, to the previously adopted ITRF2008‑NAD83(CSRS) v6 transformation.
-This transformation has been implemented in CGS tools CSRS-PPP, TRX, and GPS-H since the International GNSS Service adopted ITRF2014 (referred to as IGS14) in their operations.
+This transformation has been implemented in CGS tools CSRS-PPP, TRX, and GPS·H since the International GNSS Service adopted ITRF2014 (referred to as IGS14) in their operations.

 This updated version of NAD83(CSRS) v7 is compatible with all previous versions of NAD83(CSRS) and uses the same 2010.0 coordinate reference epoch as NAD83(CSRS) v6.
 It provides a more accurate realization of NAD83(CSRS) for both coordinates and velocities of CACS and CBN stations, due to:

 - six more years of observations at stations already in NAD83(CSRS) v6;